nodejs/node/doc/api/fs.md

 All of the flags can be prepended with `'m'` to use a memory file mapping for accessing the file (for example `'max+'`).
-This is only available on Windows, on other operative systems `'m'` is ignored.
+This is only available on Windows, On other operating systems, `'m'` is ignored.

 A call to `fs.ftruncate()` or `filehandle.truncate()` can be used to reset the file contents.